codeforkjeff/trello-cal-sync/README.md

 Copy `config.json.sample` to `config.json`.
 Fill in the fields as you complete the steps below.

-### The Google Parts:
+### Setting up the Google Parts (using a Service Account for auth):

+This is a bit complicated.

-Go to this page: https://developers.google.com/calendar/quickstart/python
+Go to the Google APIs Console: https://console.developers.google.com/

-Click "Enable the Google Calendar API" and download the `credentials.json` file into your cloned repo directory.

-It's highly recommended you create a separate Google calendar for your Trello cards.
-Create one and put the name of it in your `config.json` file.
+- Create a new Project
+- Enable the Google Calendar API for that project.
+- Under Credentials, create a Service Account.
+When generating keys, download the file in .json format.
+Copy this to a file named `service-account.json` in this repo's directory.
+- Take note of the account's auto-generated email address.

+Now create a new Google calendar.
+It's highly recommended that you do NOT use your existing calendar.

+- Share it with the Service Account's email address.
+- Note the calendar's ID in the "Integrate Calendar" section of its settings.
+It looks like "blah@group.calendar.google.com"
+- Copy the calendar id into the `config.json` file.

 To use the calendar in Outlook (ugh):
 - go to the "Settings and sharing" screen for the Google calendar